 From the National Cancer Institute: “Extracts of mistletoe have been shown to kill cancer cells in the laboratory and to boost the immune system.
 For this reason, mistletoe has been classified as a type of biological response modifier (a substance that stimulates the body’s response to infection and disease).
 Extracts of mistletoe have also been shown in the laboratory to prevent the growth of new blood vessels needed for tumors to grow.”… “Many studies involve using mistletoe as adjuvant therapy in patients with cancer.
 One retrospective cohort study done between 1993 and 2000 looked at the use of a mistletoe extract (Iscador) as long-term adjuvant therapy in 800 patients treated with chemotherapy and/or radiation therapy for colorectal cancer that had not spread.
 The study found that patients treated with Iscador had fewer adverse events, better symptom relief, and improved disease-free survival compared to patients who did not receive Iscador as adjuvant therapy.”

 It’s ok to use on pets however.
-Your vet needs to send a prescription to Weleda (make sure to call Weleda first – there are several varieties of Mistletoe, and different kinds are used depending on what type of cancer it is) who will then order it for you.
+Your vet needs to send a prescription to Weledawho will then order it for you.
+Make sure to call Weleda first though – there are several varieties of Mistletoe, and different kinds are used depending on what type of cancer it is.

 Herbs and Supplements